DAVENJAGI/Utibu_health/README.md

 ## Utibu_health:
 # Your mobile medical companion for Chronic Condition management.

 Utibu Health is a mobile application designed exclusively for patients of Utibu clinic who are managing chronic health conditions.
-THis user friendly app  is built entirely on React Native.The app empowers you to take control of your health journey by offering convenient features at your fingertips.
+This user friendly app  is built entirely on React Native.The app empowers you to take control of your health journey by offering convenient features at your fingertips.

 # App Screen Layout.

 ## Login Screen
-* Since medical records is private information, the Utibu health app integrates a login page To grant the user privacy of their medical information.
+* Since medical records is private information, the Utibu health app integrates a login page to grant the user privacy of their medical information.
 Every user is required to use an email and password to log in to the app.
 ![Login Screen](/pics/login.jpeg)

 ## Home Screen